Hionides/guessinggame.sh/README.md

     ans_right=$(ls -A|wc -l)
     while true;
     do
-        echo "Hi User!
-Guess the number of files present in the current working directory?" read  number_guessed
+        echo "Hey.
+Guess the number of files in the working directory?" read  number_guessed
         if [[ $number_guessed ]] && [ $number_guessed -eq $number_guessed 2>/dev/null ]
             then